 To get a tour to Stonehenge, check this out

-For energy recharge: Sedona, UK
+For energy recharge: Sedona, US

 Before reaching the Grand Canyon you find Sedona, the place where powerful energy vortexes meet.
-Besides all adventure and breathtaking landscape, Sedona is a place where spiritual healers, yogis, and UFO searchers go.
+Besides all adventure and breathtaking landscapes, Sedona is a place where spiritual healers, yogis, and UFO searchers go.
 The red sandstone rocks with an orange glow are Sedona’s main attraction.
 They have a unique layer of rock known as the Schnebly Hill Formation.